-This year, Paul has reintroduced the Federal Reserve Transparency Act (S. 16) and Thomas Massie (R-KY) has introduced similar legislation in the house with H.R.
-24. We are working hard to rally support for the passage of these important measures in 2017.
+This session, Paul has reintroduced the Federal Reserve Transparency Act (S. 16) and Thomas Massie (R-KY) has introduced similar legislation in the house with H.R.
+24. We are working hard to rally support for the passage of these important measures in 2018.

 The Fed Enjoys Secrecy Despite Horrendous Mismanagement

 A sightseeing tour through Washington D.C. may take you past an ornate building that houses the most powerful group of men and women in the Western world.
 It's not the White House and not the Capitol.
 It's the Marriner Eccles Building, where you'll find the Federal Reserve Bank of the United States.

 This secretive group of bankers has absolute authority to create and control the money used by most of the world – the U.S. dollar, with no elected lawmakers or voting taxpayers controlling them.

 The policies coming from the Eccles Building affect almost everything bought and sold around the world, from stocks, bonds, and commodities (oil, food, gold), down to the value of your home, your savings, and the paycheck you bring home.
 All public debt created by The Fed is heaped directly on your family's shoulders.